 In contrast, our song Jumble Of Pearls will appear a bit surreal, but anyone who knew us at the time will understand the story in the lyrics.
 It would take far too long to explain here, but although we sing about dreams, devils and white elephants, it wasn't drug induced.
 Honestly.

 The story of the Mayfair Ballroom has become a real legend in the rock history of Newcastle.
 The Mayfair opened in 1961 and spanned four decades as the country's longest running rock venue.
-Just about every major band played there.
-What a great feeling when you came around on the revolving stage to see and hear an audience of thousands cheering in anticipation as you started playing your music.
+Just about every major band appeared there at some point in their careers and it's a venue that Juice played many times.
 Sadly, after much protest from fans, the Mayfair was demolished in the 1990's to make way for a new, modern leisure complex.
 How times change.